lilianwaweru/Quotes/README.md

 You can contact me via slack(lilian waweru) or email me at lilowesh.lw@gmail.com.

 ## Link To The site
-Click on this link for the live demo
+Click on this link for the live demo:https://lilianwaweru.github.io/Quotes/

 ## Technologies Used
 1.Angular